The gate to Paradise at Longmire closes nightly.

 Don’t see your question listed here?
 Call 360-569-6567, or e-mail the Volunteer Program Manager.

 You might also find the answers you’re looking for in our Volunteer Handbook, available to download.

 How can I sign up to be a volunteer?

 That depends.
-If you're looking for a short-term assignment lasting just a day or two, you'll find many options listed in the volunteer calendar posted at the top of our volunteer blog from late spring through early autumn.
+If you're looking for a short-term assignment lasting just a day or two, you'll find many options listed in the volunteer calendar posted at the bottom of our volunteer blog from late spring through early autumn.
 Browse the calendar to find a project that matches your interests and availability, and click any link for more information and an opportunity to sign up online.
 If you're looking for a long-term assignment, visit our volunteer opportunities page for a complete list of positions we're currently recruiting for.
 These include full-time positions, student internships, and long-term or recurring projects that you can participate in as your schedule permits.
 You can submit applications for these projects online, and even if you are not selected, your application will be kept on file for one year and considered for similar positions as they become available.
 And finally, if you don't see anything that fits your needs, write to the volunteer program manager and ask to be added to our mailing list.
 We'll send you periodic updates by e-mail, announcing new volunteer opportunities.

 What can I expect when I show up to volunteer?

 As you register for a short-term volunteer project, review the project description carefully for the proper time and place to meet.
 Allow plenty of time to travel to the park, as travel times are often longer than people expect.
 Identify yourself as a volunteer at the entrance station, and you will be welcomed without being charged an entrance fee.
 When you arrive at the work site, sign in with the project coordinator and get to know your fellow work party members.
 At the appointed time, the project leader will welcome you, brief you on the work at hand, and provide you with any training, tools, or protective gear you will need to accomplish the project safely.
 You can then begin the work!